forslund/spotify-skill/README.md

 # <img src='https://rawcdn.githack.com/forslund/spotify-skill/05c19c0fba8a4af150c6eb8cf2e955d59ac83d15/Spotify_Icon.png' card_color='#40db60' width='50' height='50' style='vertical-align:bottom'/> Play Spotify

+**Spotify has disabled my API access for the skill, it was violating their Terms of Service by enabling voice control.
+I must have missed this back in 2017 when I created the skill.**

 Listen to music from your Spotify Premium music account

 ## About